Our whole-school attendance figures currently stand at 95.09%.

 - the council’s education welfare officer - if they think your child isn’t getting a suitable education at home

 You can be prosecuted if you don’t give your child an education.
-You’ll normally get warnings and offers of help from the local council first.
+You’ll normally get warnings and offers of help from the local council.